 Various AbbVie foreign subsidiaries enter into foreign currency forward exchange contracts to manage exposures to changes in foreign exchange rates for anticipated intercompany transactions denominated in a currency other than the functional currency of the local entity.
-These contracts, with notional amounts totaling \$1.5 billion at December 31, 2020 and \$1.0 billion at December 31, 2019, are designated as cash flow hedges and are recorded at fair value.
+These contracts, with notional amounts totaling \$1.1 billion at December 31, 2021 and \$1.5 billion at December 31, 2020, are designated as cash flow hedges and are recorded at fair value.
 The durations of these forward exchange contracts were generally less than 18 months.
-Accumulated gains and losses as of December 31, 2020 will be reclassified from AOCI and included in cost of products sold at the time the products are sold, generally not exceeding six months from the date of settlement.
+Accumulated gains and losses as of December 31, 2021 will be reclassified from AOCI and included in cost of products sold at the time the products are sold, generally not exceeding six months from the date of settlement.

-In the third quarter of 2019, the company entered into treasury rate lock agreements with notional amounts totaling \$10.0 billion to hedge exposure to variability in future cash flows resulting from changes in interest rates related to the issuance of long-term debt in connection with the proposed acquisition of Allergan.
+In the third quarter of 2019, the company entered into treasury rate lock agreements with notional amounts totaling \$10.0 billion to hedge exposure to variability in future cash flows resulting from changes in interest rates related to the issuance of long-term debt in connection with the acquisition of Allergan.
 The treasury rate lock agreements were designated as cash flow hedges and recorded at fair value.
-The agreements were net settled upon issuance of the senior notes in November 2019 resulting in a gain of \$383 million recognized in other comprehensive income (loss).
-This gain is reclassified to interest expense, net over the lives of the related debt.
+The agreements were net settled upon issuance of the senior notes in November 2019 resulting in a pre-tax gain of \$383 million recognized in other comprehensive income (loss).
+This gain is reclassified to interest expense, net over the term of the related debt.

-In the fourth quarter of 2019, the company entered into interest rate swap contracts with notional amounts totaling \$2.3 billion at December 31, 2020 and December 31, 2019.
+The company is a party to interest rate swap contracts designed as cash flow hedges with notional amounts totaling \$750 million at December 31, 2021 and \$2.3 billion at December 31, 2020.
 The effect of the hedge contracts is to change a floating-rate interest obligation to a fixed rate for that portion of the floating-rate debt.
-The contracts were designated as cash flow hedges and are recorded at fair value.
 Realized and unrealized gains or losses are included in AOCI and are reclassified to interest expense, net over the lives of the floating-rate debt.

 The company also enters into foreign currency forward exchange contracts to manage its exposure to foreign currency denominated trade payables and receivables and intercompany loans.
 These contracts are not designated as hedges and are recorded at fair value.
 Resulting gains or losses are reflected in net foreign exchange loss in the consolidated statements of earnings and are generally offset by losses or gains on the foreign currency exposure being managed.
-These contracts had notional amounts totaling \$8.6 billion at December 31, 2020 and \$7.1 billion at December 31, 2019.
+These contracts had notional amounts totaling \$8.2 billion at December 31, 2021 and \$8.6 billion at December 31, 2020.

 The company also uses foreign currency forward exchange contracts or foreign currency denominated debt to hedge its net investments in certain foreign subsidiaries and affiliates.
-The company had an aggregate principal amount of senior Euro notes designated as net investment hedges of €6.6 billion at December 31, 2020 and €3.6 billion at December 31, 2019.
-In addition, the company had foreign currency forward exchange contracts designated as net investment hedges with notional amounts totaling €971 million at December 31, 2020 and €971 million, £204 million, and CHF62 million at December 31, 2019.
+The company had an aggregate principal amount of senior Euro notes designated as net investment hedges of €5.9 billion at December 31, 2021 and €6.6 billion at December 31, 2020.
+In addition, the company had foreign currency forward exchange contracts designated as net investment hedges with notional amounts totaling €4.3 billion at December 31, 2021 and €971 million at December 31, 2020.
 The company uses the spot method of assessing hedge effectiveness for derivative instruments designated as net investment hedges.
 Realized and unrealized gains and losses from these hedges are included in AOCI and the initial fair value of hedge components excluded from the assessment of effectiveness is recognized in interest expense, net over the life of the hedging instrument.